stavio12/Hostel/README.md

 # Hostel finder
- To help students entering into university to search for hostels around
+ To help university students to search for hostels around their location

+ ## Under Construction Come back later